oxygenxml/oxygen-dita-references-view-addon/README.md

 * Key references (various elements with keyref)
 * Content References (conref or conkeyref)
 * Related links (link with href or keyref)
-* Related links defined in relationship tables (planned future improvement)
+* Related links defined in relationship tables (Oxygen 22 or newer)

 Features of the side view: